castro-gzlz/mr-plotter/README.md

 Mister plotter has been developed by [Amadeo Castro-González](https://github.com/castro-gzlz) with contributions from [Léna Parc](https://github.com/ParcLena), [Artem Aguichine](https://github.com/an0wen), [Jorge Lillo-Box](https://github.com/jlillo), and [Katharine Hesse](https://github.com/katharinehesse).
 Check out the [changelog](https://github.com/castro-gzlz/mr-plotter/blob/main/misc/changelog.md) with the main updates!

+## Contributors and change log

+*mr-plotter* has been developed by [Amadeo Castro-González](https://github.com/castro-gzlz), with contributions from [Artem Aguichine](https://github.com/an0wen), [Katharine Hesse](https://github.com/katharinehesse), [Jorge Lillo-Box](https://github.com/jlillo), and [Léna Parc](https://github.com/ParcLena).
+A summary of the main updates can be found in the [changelog](https://github.com/castro-gzlz/mr-plotter/blob/main/misc/changelog.md).

 ## Credits

 If you use *mr-plotter*, please give credit to the [work](https://ui.adsabs.harvard.edu/abs/2023arXiv230504922C/abstract) where we present it: